Skip to main content

 Epoch

-A fixed number of blocks, configured in the network's genesis block, during which the same validator set is used for consensus.
-A validator election is carried out after the last block of an epoch, and any resulting changes to the validator set are written into that block's header.
+When Celo was an L1 blockchain, an epoch was a fixed number of blocks, configured in the network's genesis block, during which the same validator set was used for consensus.
+A validator election was carried out after the last block of an epoch, and any resulting changes to the validator set were written into that block's header.

 Epoch Rewards

-Funds disbursed by the protocol at the end of every epoch as incentives for validators, validator groups, holders of Locked Gold that voted for validator groups that elected one or more validators, the Reserve, the Community Fund, and the Carbon Offsetting Fund.
+Funds disbursed by the protocol at the end of every epoch as incentives for community RPC node providers, holders of Locked CELO that participated in elections, the Reserve, the Community Fund, and the Carbon Offsetting Fund.

 ERC-20

 A standard interface for implementing tokens as smart contracts.
 Balances associated with addresses are typically maintained inside the contract's storage.
-Both CELO and Celo Dollars implement the ERC-20 interface.
+Both CELO, Celo Dollars and other Celo stablecoins implement the ERC-20 interface.

 EVM